Content

 Anton Chebotarenko, Head of UX/UI at Promodo

-Google Lens relies on artificial intelligence and computer vision, so brands can’t optimize their content for Lens directly.
+Google Shopping Lens relies on artificial intelligence and computer vision, so brands can’t optimize their content for Lens directly.
 However, they can improve their chances of showing up by creating conditions that help Google’s algorithms correctly recognize the product, understand its context, and display it in response to a visual search.

 Use clear, high-quality images from multiple angles on a neutral background.
 This helps Google Lens accurately identify the product’s shape, color, material, and type.
 It’s especially important to avoid cluttered shots with extra objects that can confuse recognition.
 Remember, unique images are also crucial for SEO.